Hedge and Mutual Funds' Fees and the Separation of Private Investments: Main Result

 The fund's ($S^X$) and private ($S^F$) risky assets follow two correlated geometric Brownian Motions, with expected returns, volatilities and Sharpe ratios $\mux, \sigmax$, $\SX = \frac{\mux}{\sigmax}$ and $\muf, \sigmaf$, $\SF = \frac{\muf}{\sigmaf}$ respectively.
 Formally, consider a filtered probability space $(\Omega,\mathcal F,(\mathcal F_t)_{t\ge 0},P)$ equipped with the Brownian Motions $W^X = (W^X_t)_{t\ge 0}$ and $W^F = (W^F_t)_{t\ge 0}$, with correlation $\rho$ (i.e., $\langle W^X, W^F\rangle_t =\rho t$), and define the risky assets as

-To ease notation, we assume a zero safe rate.\footnote{\cite{guasoni2012nopart} consider a constant safe rate, and find that its value does not affect the optimal fund's policy, suggesting that the assumption of a zero safe rate is inconsequential.} The manager chooses the proportion of the fund $\pix = \left(\pix_t\right)_{t\geq 0}$ to invest in the asset $S^X$, and the proportion of wealth $\pif = \left(\pif_{t}\right)_{t\geq 0}$ to invest in the asset $S^F$.
-The strategies $\pix$ and $\pif$ are square-integrable processes, adapted to $\mathcal F_t$, defined as the augmentation of the filtration generated by $W^X$ and $W^F$.
+To ease notation, we assume a zero safe rate.\footnote{\citet*{guasoni2012nopart} consider a constant safe rate, and find that its value does not affect the optimal fund's policy, suggesting that the assumption of a zero safe rate is inconsequential.} The manager chooses the proportion of the fund $\pix = \left(\pix_t\right)_{t\geq 0}$ to invest in the asset $S^X$, and the proportion of wealth $\pif = \left(\pif_{t}\right)_{t\geq 0}$ to invest in the asset $S^F$.
+The strategies $\pix$ and $\pif$ are square-integrable processes, adapted to $\mathcal F_t$, defined as the augmented natural filtration of $W^X$ and $W^F$.